wesleylnaraujo/macos-tools-mcp-server/README.md

 5. You should now see the macOS Tools server available in Claude Desktop with two tools:
    - `system_performance` - Monitor system resources
    - `enhanced_search` - Advanced file search and tagging

+## MCP Installer

+Or you can use [mcp-installer](https://github.com/anaisbetts/mcp-installer) for installing it directly, without opening config files.

+Just type in claude

+> Hey Claude, install the MCP server named macos-tools-mcp-server

 ## Available Tools